baconjs/bacon.js/README.md

 `streamOrProperty.takeWhile(f)` takes while given predicate function holds true

 `streamOrProperty.take(n)` takes at most n elements from the stream

+`streamOrProperty.takeUntil(stream2)` takes elements from source until a Next event appears in the other stream.
+If other stream ends without value, it is ignored

 `streamOrProperty.skip(n)` skips the first n elements from the stream